cbcommunity/cbc-proofpoint-malicious-file-detection/README.md

 ## Overview

-This is an integration between **Proofpoint TRAP** and **VMware Carbon Black Cloud** (CBC) and **CBC Enterprise EDR**.
+This is an integration between **Proofpoint TAP** and **VMware Carbon Black Cloud** (CBC) and **CBC Enterprise EDR**.
 A feature of Proofpoint is that it can scan for malicious attachments.
 An option is to allow the attachment during detonation and if found to be malicious, remove the email from the inbox.
 What if the attachment is download prior to the removal of the email from the inbox?

 This integration will pull from Proofpoint all email deliveries from *x* minutes ago (configurable, allows time for detonation, default 30).
 For each attachment, search CBC for any processes with attachment's SHA256 for the last *y* timeframe (up to 2 weeks).
 The process GUID's are stored in a local database to prevent duplication in searches and minimize API queries.
 Once the processes have been identified, the script will take action.